Arnavdas/VGG_json_file_checker/README.md

 * re_(name & edit).py : retains specific region attribute tags, re-edits the specific key and region attributes also in the json file, also shifts the images to different destination directories

+* vgg_json_creator.py : this script makes a json file out of outputs/predictions if they're are similar to output format of a detectron2(https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md) mask-RCNN output.

 PS : there are some indentation errors in above scripts while running in some text editors but otherwise seems fine in jupyter notebook